sit-2021-int214/032_Happiness_Alcohol_Consumption/README.md

 ### Steps

 1. Define a question
-2. Search datasets from Kaggle
-3. Download Library and dataset
+2. Download Library and dataset
-4. Explore the dataset from the original dataset
+3. Explore the dataset from the original dataset
-5. Cleaning Dataset
+4. Cleaning Dataset
-6. Exploratory Data Analysis
+5. Exploratory Data Analysis

 ### Tools